Settings Reference¶

 -

-The maximum time nixbuild.net will cache
+The maximum time nixbuild.net will remeber

 narinfo

-entries.
+seconds.
 When nixbuild.net is about to upload a path to an S3 bucket, it will first check if there already exists anarinfo

 file in the location it would upload to.
 If there is anarinfo